 The Prosperous Fire is something lots of families and places do, but the one in Datong is the biggest and grandest.

 Image via Tung-Lau良笙 on Weibo

-He Chun Rao was born in Guangzhou but her mother is from Hainan and her father is from Sichuan.
+He Chun Rao was born in Guangzhou, but her mother is from Hainan Province and her father is from Sichuan Province.
 Sometimes, she will go back to Wenchang on the island of Hainan to celebrate the New Year.

-When you’re in Wenchang for the New Year, what will you do?
+When you’re in Wenchang for the New Year, what do you do?

 Why red eggs?

 They say eating red eggs brings prosperity and good fortune.

 Also, on New Year’s Eve we leave all the lights on in the house to ensure the coming year will be a smooth one.